Multiple chemical sensitivity

 Multiple chemical sensitivity (MCS) is an unrecognized and controversial diagnosis characterized by chronic symptoms attributed to exposure to low levels of commonly used chemicals.
 Symptoms are typically vague and non-specific.
-They may include fatigue, headaches, nausea, and dizziness.
+They may include fatigue, headaches, nausea, shortness of breath, cognitive difficulties and dizziness.

 Recent imaging studies have shown that it is likely a neurological condition.

 MCS is a chronic disease that requires ongoing management.
 In the long term, about half of people with MCS get better and about half continue to be affected, sometimes severely.

 Classification

 In nosological terms, MCS may be more than one disease.

 It is generally considered a subtype of non-allergic chemical intolerance (also called chemical sensitivity).

 MCS is considered an acquired disorder, meaning that it was not present from birth but instead developed later.

 Compared to other conditions with medically unexplained physical symptoms, such as Myalgic encephalomyelitis/chronic fatigue syndrome, fibromyalgia or Gulf War syndrome, MCS symptoms are only present in response to environmental triggers.